It took Fujimi quite a long time before they did a 3rd gen RX-7 kit,

 I composed the picture on the right from images found on the Mazda Japan website, a view of the dashboard can be found on a separate page.

-The Mazda Japan website no longer has info on the Type R 'Bathurst R' limited edition.
+The Mazda Japan website no longer has info on the Type R 'Bathurst R' limited edition, some more pictures can be found on this page.

 released in April 2003